dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.10 - [An Orb Module example about ratios](/2021/04/09/js-javascript-example-orb-module/)

-This is a module where I am working out some basic core logic for something that I might use in a future game.
+This is a module where I am working out some basic core logic for something that I might use in a future game or two.
+It is a module that makes use of ratios as a way to set what kind of object it is.
+This idea then is to use ratios and point values as a way to set other object properties.
+These orb objects can then be used in a few different ideas i have for games, many of which are tower defense type games, and other kinds of strategy games.

 ### 1.11 - [A percent module experiment](/2020/11/25/js-javascript-example-percent-module/)